 - Ensure there is a “401K” for America’s future.

 We will only continue to drive innovation and growth if we shift traditional, outdated business practices and work to eliminate degenerative legislative policy.

 One Step Closer and our partners understand that a holistic focus on people, planet and profit is good business.
 Each area of focus has its own implications for responsibility, behavior, accountability, and return on investment - together they secure a future that is prosperous for all.

 Years of accredited research from fact tanks, business leadership institutions, and economy statisticians show that diversity (especially ethnic and gender) — within leadership, your board, employees, and customers — actually improves innovation, market share, revenue streams, productivity, employee retention/engagement, and ultimately your profit.

 Global warming hurts the most vulnerable communities hardest.
 Farmers represent 80% and women are 70% of people living in poverty.
-The health of our planet is tethered to engaging, listening to, and learning from a diversity of communities engaged in and impacted by sustainable and regenerative natural product production.
-Incorporating the knowledge and perspectives of diverse communities in business and in public policy contributes to a more robust and powerful movement to address the most pressing environmental crises, including climate change.
+The health of our planet is tethered to engaging and listening to, while also learning from a diversity of communities engaged in and impacted by sustainable and regenerative natural product production.
+Incorporating the knowledge and perspectives of diverse communities in business and in public policy contributes to a more robust and powerful movement to address the most pressing environmental crises - up to and including climate change.